-VIII.
+VII.
 ALGORITHM MATHEMATICAL FORMULATION

-The Naive Bayesian classifier is based on Bayes' theorem evaluati with independence assumptions between predictors.
-A the moot Naive Bayesian model is easy to build, with no twenty complicated iterative parameter estimation which makes it dataset.
+The Naive Bayesian classifier is based on Bayes' theorem with independence assumptions between predictors.
+A Naive Bayesian model is easy to build, with no complicated iterative parameter estimation which makes it particularly useful for very large datasets.
+Despite its simplicity, the Naive Bayesian classifier often does surprisingly well and is widely used because it often outperforms more sophisticated classification methods.